The Occupation of Europe

 Napoleon attends the Cisalpine Council, the legislative body of the Cisalpine Republic in northern Italy.

 Conquering a nation's territory is one thing; conquering its people is another.
-Very few populaces willingly welcomed the arrival of French armies in their land, especially if they had been subjected to hardship by the war.
-Civilian populations often undertook passive resistance to the French, such as withholding food and sabotaging equipment.
+Very few populaces willingly welcomed the arrival of French armies in their land, especially if they had been subjected to hardship by war.
+Civilian populations often maintained passive resistance by withholding food and sabotaging equipment.
 Some even took part in active resistance in the form of uprisings, though these were quickly quashed by the occupying army.

-Events such as parades allowed the French to show their martial might to the population of a region in the hope of ending any rebellious thought before it developed into seditious activity.
-There were also instances of forceful oppression to terrify would-be opponents into submission, a course of action that had to be balanced with placating local leaders to keep order.
-In short, military power was not reserved for the battlefield and was frequently flexed in civil areas of life.
+Events such as parades allowed the French to demonstrate their martial might to the population of a region.
+It was hoped that this would end any rebellious thought before it developed into seditious activity.
+There were also instances of forceful oppression to terrify would-be opponents into submission.
+However, this was a course of action that had to be balanced with placating local leaders.
+In short, military power was not solely reserved for the battlefield and was frequently flexed in civil arenas.

 "There are only two forces that unite men — fear and interest."